 Call me curious.
 I’m a sucker for the story behind things, and if you are anything like me you have heard all sorts of stuff about the first Christmas, the day our Savior was born.
 Some of what you know is probably true, just as much is likely false.
 I’ll be sharing with you everything we do know about the Christmas Story, nothing more or less.
 My source will be W. Cleon Skousen, a renowned Bible scholar who wrote a brief article on it which often gets published around Christmas time every year.
 I think you’ll find this story a good one, all the more so for being true, and separating fact from false traditions that have developed over the past couple of thousand years.

 irst, let’s remember that Jesus was born in a conquered country.
-Over 60 years before he was born Roman chariots had thundered through the streets of Jerusalem and Pompei had taken over.
+Over 60 years before he was born Roman chariots had thundered through the streets of Jerusalem and Pompei and taken over.
 Other Roman rulers followed but Augustus Caesar put in power a cruel and cunning Arab to rule the Jewish people, Herod–Herod the Great.
 He pretended to be a Jewish convert, beginning the construction of a temple and even marrying a Jewish princess named Mariamne.
 She gave birth to two of his sons, but they never grew up because Herod ordered his wife and sons assassinated once they became too popular with the people.
 For this and various other crimes the people openly despised him.

 Fast forward about 60 years and Herod is a relatively elderly man, the central portion of the new temple he commissioned is virtually complete.
 It’s here that the real story of Christmas begins.
 On a certain day an old Levite priest named Zacharias came to the temple to preside at the altar.
 While a crowd was waiting outside he entered the room where the altar stood, called the Holy Place.
 In this room there was a sacred veil behind which lay the Holy of Holies.
 He’d come with a prayer which had been his burden for years: he wanted a son.
 This day he was almost blinded as the dim half-light of the Holy Place was shattered by the brilliant appearance of an angel, and for the first time in more than 400 years of Hebrew history a revelation had been granted to a Jewish priest.